kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 **Belt: CNS Strength Enhancer** - Bought on Dantooine, Crattis Yurkal's shop (8500 Credits)
 - A belt that gives +2 Strength and +2 to all saving throws helps on both offense and defense.

-**Weapon: Double-bladed Lightsaber** - Found on Taris, Brejik's corpse
+**Weapon: Double-Bladed Lightsaber** - Found on Taris, Brejik's corpse
 - We borrow Bastila's lightsaber for the bulk of the game.
 This allows us to use Force Jump, as well as maximize the effects of the Solari and Krayt Dragon Pearls that we place into it.
 It's also free, which reduces the strain on the credit route quite a bit compared to the alternatives.
+- Crystals Used:

-Sigil Crystal: Placed after Dantooine 1, used for +1 Attack Krayt Dragon Pearl: Placed after Tatooine 1, gives +3 Attack and +2 Energy damage Solari Crystal: The best crystal in the game and the reason we want to be Light aligned in endgame.
+    - Sigil Crystal: Placed after Dantooine 1, used for +1 Attack (and a small damage boost)
+    - Krayt Dragon Pearl: Placed after Tatooine 1, gives a huge +3 Attack as well as +2 Energy damage
+    - Solari Crystal: The best crystal in the game and the reason we want to be Light-aligned in endgame.
 Replaces Sigil after Lehon, gives +3 Attack, +3 Physical damage, and +1d8 damage vs. Dark Side enemies, which the final three major combat encounters happen to put us against.

-[section=Credits Route]
+## Credit Route

 The major purchases made during the run are the CNS Strength Enhancer, HK-47, and a large amount of adrenal stims and medpacs for fights.
 The credit route is extremely tight early on and stops being a concern after Manaan 1.

 **1. Larrim on Taris**
-*Sell*: Unneeded Items to reach about 1276 Credits *Buy:* 2x Concussion Grenade and Battle Stimulant (≥1000 Credits)
+- *Sell*: Unneeded Items to reach about 1276 Credits
+- *Buy:* 2x Concussion Grenade and Battle Stimulant (≥1000 Credits)

 **2. Zelka Forn on Taris**
-*Buy*: Nerve Enhancement Package, 5x Adrenal Alacrity, 5x Adrenal Strength, Medpacs
+- *Buy*: Nerve Enhancement Package, 5x Adrenal Alacrity, 5x Adrenal Strength, Medpacs

 **3. Janice Nall on Taris**
-*Sell*: Unneeded Items to reach about 6400 Credits
+- *Sell*: Unneeded Items to reach about 6400 Credits

 **4. Crattis Yurkal on Dantooine**
-*Buy*: CNS Strength Enhancer, Breath Mask, 3x Adrenal Alacrity, 1x Adrenal Strength, 1x Adrenal Stamina, +/- Pazaak Cards
+- *Buy*: CNS Strength Enhancer, Breath Mask, 3x Adrenal Alacrity, 1x Adrenal Strength, 1x Adrenal Stamina, +/- Pazaak Cards

 **5. Mic'Tunan'Jus Orgu on Tatooine**
-*Sell*: Unneeded Items to reach about 4800 Credits *Buy*: Bantha Fodder, ~15x Advanced Medpacs
+- *Sell*: Unneeded Items to reach about 4800 Credits
+- *Buy*: Bantha Fodder, ~15x Advanced Medpacs

 **6. Junix Nard on Tatooine**
-*Buy*: Pazaak Cards (3650 Credits)
+- *Buy*: Pazaak Cards (3650 Credits)

 **7. Selkath Merchant on Manaan**
-*Sell*: Racing Bonds to reach about 4500 Credits *Buy*: 7x Parts, 5x All Hyper Stims (≥500 Credits)
+- *Sell*: Racing Bonds to reach about 4500 Credits
+- *Buy*: 7x Parts, 5x All Hyper Stims (≥500 Credits)

 **8. Eli Gand on Kashyyyk**
-*Buy*: ~20x Advanced Medpac
+- *Buy*: ~20x Advanced Medpac

 **9. Czerka Store on Korriban**
-*Buy*: All Echani and Hyper Stims, Medpacs if needed
+- *Buy*: All Echani and Hyper Stims, Medpacs if needed

 Notice that we sell as much as possible to Janice Nall on Taris; shops on Taris give 40% of item value for sell prices, compared to 25% off of Taris, so we maximize our credits that way.